 - The weather is hotter, contributing to a warmer room and bed.

 - You need to increase your water intake.

 - You have a mattress that is holding heat.
-Consider buying a cooling mattress.
+Consider buying a specialist mattress for hot sleepers.

 - Menopause and hot flashes

 - Sleep disorders such as Narcolepsy and Sleep Apnea

 - Restless limbs